Wuhan is on a slow path back to normality after 76-day coronavirus lockdown - KVIA

 US citizen Christopher Suzanne, who has been living in Wuhan for at least 10 years with his Chinese wife, was in the US for his new baby’s baptism when the coronavirus hit the city.

-Desperate to get back to look after his wife’s parents, the family made the decision to return to Wuhan on March 30, after being granted permission to renter.
+Desperate to get back to look after his wife’s parents, the family made the decision to return to Wuhan on March 30, after being granted permission to renter the city.

-With his family now back in the city he considers home, Suzanne said he was happy to see the people of Wuhan out on the streets and enjoying the spring sunshine.
+With his family now back in the place he considers home, Suzanne said he was happy to see the people of Wuhan out on the streets and enjoying the spring sunshine.

 “It makes me happy but I don’t want to see people get complacent.
 We are afraid that there is going to be a second wave,” he said.